Ipukema/GO-Bot/README.md

 Windows operating system with .NET 4.5 or higher installed.
 Mac users will have to use a Windows virtual machine (recommend Virtualbox).

 ## Usage
 For those who want the standalone application and not the source you can download the latest release from the releases tab at the top.
-Simply download the first zip archive ("GO Bot v0-0-5.zip"), extract and run "GO Bot.exe".
+Direct link: https://github.com/AnthonyOSX/GO-Bot/releases

 ![alt tag](https://i.gyazo.com/1313a2121266352b1510ea7c038b6221.png)